RED LIGHT CAMERAS

 You still will be safe ignoring a Snitch Ticket.

 In a Dec.
-15, 2011 article about the planned closing (in June 2012) of that city's cameras, the Pasadena Weekly quoted Police Officer Brian Bozarth (Bozarth also noted that ignoring the initial ticket would not affect the violator’s credit rating or DMV record):
+15, 2011 article (archived copy) about the planned closing (in June 2012) of Pasadena's cameras, the Pasadena Weekly quoted Police Officer Brian Bozarth, who also noted that ignoring the initial ticket would not affect the violator’s DMV record or credit rating [see: "Will Your Credit Rating be Dinged?," below]:

 “More and more people are figuring out that they will not be punished if they refuse to pay the violation fine, let alone have to show up in court at all."
 "Because the driver who was caught by a camera running a red light did not sign anything promising to appear in court, we have no legal recourse to issue a warrant for their arrest.
-The citation then gets handed over to a collection agency, but even then after they mail a couple letters and make a couple annoying phone calls, they cannot force the violator to pay the fine.”
+The citation then gets handed over to a collection agency [see "Will Your Credit Rating be Dinged?," below], but even then after they mail a couple letters and make a couple annoying phone calls, they cannot force the violator to pay the fine.”

 On Mar.
 28, 2012 another

-LA Weekly article provided important details about ignoring tickets from cities in LA County, including this:
+LA Weekly article (archived copy) provided important details about ignoring tickets from cities in LA County, including this:

 If you end up in traffic court for some other violation, and the judge asks you about that red-light skeleton in your closet, the same ignore-at-all-costs rule applies.
 "If you then acknowledge, 'I thought those were being dismissed,' you are now under the jurisdiction of the court," says [Attorney Sherman] Ellison.